Dent du Géant

 The Dent du Géant (It.: Dente del Gigante, "giant's tooth") (4,013 m) is a mountain in the Mont Blanc massif in France and Italy.

 The Dent du Géant remained unclimbed during the golden age of alpinism, and was a much-coveted peak in the 1870s, repelling many parties who attempted it mostly from the Rochefort ridge.
-In 1880 the strong team of Albert F. Mummery and Alexander Burgener tried to force a passage via the south-west face but were repelled by a band of slabs, causing Mummery to exclaim, 'Absolutely inaccessible by fair means!'
+In 1880 the strong team of Albert F. Mummery and Alexander Burgener tried to force a passage via the south-west face but were repulsed by a band of slabs, causing Mummery to exclaim, 'Absolutely inaccessible by fair means!'

 The mountain has two summits, 88 ft apart and separated by a small col (an 'extremely awkward notch' according to W. W. Graham):